-The Minnesota Youth Collective is an organization powered by young people to build a more representative and progressive state for all Minnesotans.
+The Minnesota Youth Collective is a 501(c)(4) organization powered by young people to build a more representative and progressive state for all Minnesotans.
 We empower the next generation of leaders to take our rightful seat at the decision-making table, elect people who reflect our values, and shape legislation to better the lives of Minnesotans.

 We do this by:

 Supporting and investing in the leadership of young people from underrepresented communities — communities of color, native communities, LGBTQIA+ folks, women, and working-class people.

 Centering young voices and stories around issues that matter to us and driving real change around these issues.

 Giving young people opportunities to exercise their political power at every level of government, from working to make local schools more equitable all the way up to holding our representatives in Congress accountable.

 Making voting more accessible for young people — from registering them to vote to giving them the tools to get their friends out to vote.